Skip to content

 This includes charities, community incorporated organisations, community interest companies and more.

-You can demonstrate sustained and meaningful engagement with one or more communities experiencing inequalities
+You can demonstrate that engagement with one or more communities experiencing inequalities is a strategic priority for your organisation

-By ‘communities experiencing inequalities’, we mean groups of people who experience unfair and avoidable differences in health and wellbeing due to demographic and/or structural factors.
+We mean groups of people who experience unfair and avoidable differences in health and wellbeing due to demographic and/or structural factors.
 This includes groups protected by the Equality Act 2010, as well as those affected by wider structural inequalities – such as carers or people experiencing socioeconomic inequality.
-You can find a non-exhaustive list of these communities here
+You can find a non-exhaustive list of these communities here.

 Examples of organisations that would meet this criteria include:

-• A cancer charity whose strategic priorities include a long-term programme to improve early diagnosis among Black men.
+• A cancer charity that delivers a long-term flagship programme to improve early diagnosis and access to screening among Black men, where this programme is central to the organisation’s work.

 Examples of organisations that would not meet this criteria include: